 We were spoiled in St. Louis with our Painted Lady in Lafayette Square; it was hard to leave.
 I’m surprised we took in so much of what St. Louis has to offer.
 We left only a few stones (or Botanical Gardens) unturned.

-Lafayette Park– In addition to Lafayette Square housing fantastic Painted Ladies, it also has a beautiful park we took advantage of constantly.
-The park was built in the 1800s as well, the oldest park in America west of the Mississippi.
-It has a similar layout and feel as the Public Garden in Boston which was built in the same era.
+Lafayette Park– In addition to Lafayette Square’s fantastic Painted Ladies, it houses a beautiful park built in the 1800s-America’s oldest park west of the Mississippi.
+Its layout is similar to the Public Garden in Boston, built in the same era.